josephbell1001/Tetris/README.md

 Tetris is a classic game and one of the earliest games I played while growing up.
 This project reflects both my passion for the game and my interest in applying **Object-Oriented Programming (OOP)** concepts in **C++**.

-While the core gameplay is inspired by a tutorial, I wrote every line of code myself and added extra functionality like **hard drop** and **hold block** mechanics to make it a more complete Tetris experience.
+While the core gameplay is inspired by a [tutorial](https://www.youtube.com/watch?v=wVYKG_ch4yM), I wrote every line of code myself and added extra functionality.
+Load up the project and click F5 on any page to start playing!

 ---